claudiusbr/LaTeXTemplates/README.md

 I am using these mainly with converted Markdown files.
 The steps normally involve, roughly:

+- copy the [basicStyleSheet.css](./basicStyleSheet.css) to the folder where the final html file will be. e.g.:

+    $ cp basicStyleSheet.css $HOME/newProject/

-- copy the contents of the [basicHTMLHeader.html](./basicHTMLHeader.html) to the empty HTML file which I want to compile from markdown.
+- copy the contents of the [basicHTMLHeaders.html](./basicHTMLHeaders.html) to the empty HTML file which I want to compile from markdown.
 E.g.:

-    $ cp basicHTMLHeader.html $HOME/newProject/my-html-file.html
+    $ cp basicHTMLHeaders.html $HOME/newProject/my-html-file.html

 - convert the markdown file to html, and append it to the file created above.
   E.g. (using [Pandoc](http://pandoc.org/index.html)):